digital-chemistry-laboratory/morfeus/README.md

 # Steriplus
 A Python package for calculation of Sterimol parameters.
-Steriplus can be run either as a command line script or imported a module.
+Steriplus can be run either as a command line script or imported as a module.

 ## Example
 #### Input